dhellmann/pymotw-3/source/compileall/index.rst

 From the Command Line
 =====================

-It is also possible to invoke :mod:`compileall` from the command line, so it can be integrated with a build system via a Makefile.
+It is also possible to invoke ``compileall`` from the command line, so it can be integrated with a build system via a Makefile.
 For
 example: